Reading University Students' Union receives the RAN quality award

 I already have accreditation from another organisation, do I need RAN’s Quality Standard as well?

 RAN's Quality Standard covers a number of elements surrounding the delivery of Information and Advice that are not covered by other Standards.
 However, where there are elements in the RAN Quality Standard that are covered by another Standard your organisation already possesses, you will be automatically recognised as having met these (each element is clearly identified and defined in the self-assessment booklet).

 - AQS – Advice Quality Standard

 - Matrix – Matrix Quality Standard for Information, Advice and Guidance Services

 Costs and conditions for assessment

-There is no additional charge for the RAN Quality Standard assessment process as it is included in the £100 Membership fee (for the first three calendar years of Membership).
+There is no additional charge for the RAN Quality Standard assessment process as it is included in the £30 per annum Membership fee.

-If you have concerns about the time this will take, Contact Us informally.
+If you have concerns about the timescale to complete the assessment, you can Contact Us informally.

-You can directly contact our Trustees who have involvement with the Quality Standard assessment process by emailing email@example.com although you should note that Trustees are not involved in the assessment itself.
+You can directly contact our Trustees who understand the Quality Standard assessment process by emailing email@example.com although you should note that Trustees are not involved in the assessment itself.

 You can also speak with our Members who have successfully been through the assessment process.